-When I first started teaching fourth grade, I found that my students could usually identify the topic of the informational text.
+When I started teaching fourth grade, I found that my students could usually identify the topic of an informational text.
 Where they had trouble was telling me the main idea about that topic that the author was trying to communicate.

 So for example, if they read a page about cats, they could tell me the topic was cats.
 And then I’d ask what the main idea was and they would say “cats.”
 Or “stuff about cats.”
 Or “it was about cats.”
 But they weren’t telling me WHAT about cats the author wanted them to know.